[AWS] Quickly create auto-scaling using AWS CLI!

 To create an autoscaling launch configuration, use the "aws autoscaling create-launch-configuration" command.

-If you're not sure how to use it or what options are available, you can see a list of options by running "aws autoscaling create-launch-configuration help" (in English).
+If you're unsure how to use it or what options are available, you can find a list of options by typing "aws autoscaling create-launch-configuration help" (it's in English).

 Some options are required, so the basic format is as follows: